 It’s 2019, and small businesses face unique challenges when it comes to providing healthcare for their employees.
-Although small businesses don’t have a legal requirement to offer health benefits to employees, many choose to do so anyway.
+Although small businesses don’t have a legal requirement to offer healthcare benefits to employees, many choose to do so anyway.

 Employers value their employees’ health, and they know that employees who are unsatisfied with their benefits will look elsewhere for employment.
 But, what are small businesses offering and where do they fall short?

-Generally, part-time and casual employees pay much more for their insurance through their employer.
+Generally, part-time and casual employees pay much more for their healthcare insurance through their employer.
 This can cause people to search for jobs elsewhere or go for other private insurance options.

 - Dental Benefits